Module 01 — Regulatory Reform (Fire Safety) Order 2005

 Priya Sharma

 Alex, are you serious?
-There are eighty-four sleeping guests upstairs.
-The wedding speeches are starting.
-If we hit the all-sounders now we'll have a stampede in the orangery and I cannot guarantee we get the PEEPs down before the corridors fill.
+Eighty-four sleeping guests, wedding speeches starting.
+We'll have a stampede in the orangery before the PEEPs are down.

 You

-Priya, I need you on the assembly-point manifest.
-Tally everyone as they come out.
+Priya, on the assembly-point manifest.
+Tally everyone out.
 Nathan, send the PEEP teams now.

 Priya Sharma

 Copy.
-We just killed a £40,000 wedding and we'll be on social media by morning.
+We just killed a £40,000 wedding.
 If this turns out to be a vape cloud I'll have to look the bride's mother in the eye in the car park.

 ASSESSMENT: NEUTRAL

-Full evacuation is a legitimate response under your Article 14 emergency procedures.
-Your fire plan permits it for any confirmed smoke detection.
-However, hotels with sleeping accommodation and compartmentation rated for progressive horizontal evacuation are designed for proportionate response: zone-clear the affected area, activate PEEP teams, hold compartmented spaces pending professional assessment.
-Going straight to total evacuation creates secondary risks — crowd crush in the orangery, PEEP teams arriving on Floor 3 in a corridor full of panicked guests, and an eighty-two-year-old dementia patient woken into chaos rather than escorted calmly via the east staircase.
-Mrs Ashby was evacuated by the PEEP team but the team had to fight through guests on the east staircase.
-She arrived at the assembly point in her cardigan, distressed, asking when the school would let her go home.
+Full evacuation is legitimate under Article 14 — your fire plan permits it for any confirmed smoke detection.
+But hotels with rated compartmentation are designed for proportionate response: zone-clear, activate PEEP teams, hold compartmented spaces pending professional assessment.
+Going straight to total evacuation creates secondary risks — crowd crush in the orangery, PEEP teams fighting through panicked guests on Floor 3, an eighty-two-year-old dementia patient woken into chaos.
+Mrs Ashby was evacuated but arrived at the assembly point distressed, asking when the school would let her go home.
 She is alive and uninjured.
 The FRS will note the response was safe but disproportionate.

 00:00:00 AMBER 01 — The Alarm